-Most of our clients never have to see the inside of the courtroom.
-And that’s exactly what our goal is.
-But on occasion, you will receive a mailed notice from a local county court that they have scheduled a Status Conference (SC) or Case Resolution Conference (CRC) which will require you to ‘appear’ in court – sometimes in person, but often by telephone or a video call.
+Most of our clients never have to see the inside of a courtroom.
+And that’s our goal.
+But on occasion, you will receive a mailed notice from a local county court requiring you to “appear” in court for a scheduled Status Conference (SC) or Case Resolution Conference (CRC).
 First off, don’t panic!

-Both the SC and the CRC are designed to help you and your spouse move towards finalizing your divorce.
-No legal issues are usually addressed – rather, the court is interested in seeing if there is anything they can do to help move your case along.
-Read on to learn more.
+SCs and CRCs are designed to help you and your spouse move toward finalizing your divorce.
+No legal issues are usually addressed.
+Rather, the court wants to see if they can do anything to help move your case along.

-Quick tip!
-Some local (county) courts have a Status Conference or Case Resolution Conference form that they want you to complete and file before your court date.
+Tip: Some local (county) courts have a Status Conference or Case Resolution Conference form you must complete and file before your court date.
 If you aren’t sure, just ask us!

 Case Resolution Conference

 A CRC is similar to an SC.
 The judge is trying to determine how close you are to dotting your i’s and crossing your t’s (i.e., finalizing your divorce).

 Judges are often more hands-on with CRCs, creating an actual plan for you to reach a settlement.
 If you’re curious about the purpose of a CRC and want to learn more, check out Family Code section 2451.